Physicc/Light/CONTRIBUTING.md

 7. Getters and setters for classes should be marked as `inline` and be placed in the header file.
 8. Getters should also use the `[[nodiscard]]` attribute.

+### Unit Tests
+1. Branches that add tests to new code should be named `testing/<test-name>`.
+For example, if we are adding some tests to test the collision detection features, then we might call the branch `testing/collision-tests`.
+2. Test names should be in PascalCase.

+### Code Style
 #### Documentation
 1. Documentation in source code should be done in Doxygen style.
 2. Don't document self-explanatory functions like `getPosition()`, `getVelocity()`, etc.